DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper investigates a min-max variant of Multi-Agent Combinatorial Path Finding problem and develops \abbrDMS algorithm to solve this problem.
-We analyze the properties of \abbrDMS and test \abbrDMS with up to 20 agents and 80 targets.
-We also conduct robot experiments to showcase the usage of \abbrDMS on differential-drive robots.
+We test \abbrDMS with up to 20 agents and 80 targets and conduct simple robot experiments to showcase the usage of \abbrDMS.

-For future work, one can investigate how to incorporate the existing conflict resolution techniques for \abbrMAPF into the \abbrDMS to further improve its runtime efficiency.
-We also note from our robot experiments that, the uncertainty and disturbance in robot motion may affect the execution of the planned path, and one can develop fast online replanning version of \abbrDMS to address the uncertainty and disturbance.
+For future work, one can investigate {\blue extending \abbrDMS to the case where edges have non-unitary traversal times~\cite{andreychuk2022multi,ren21loosely}, or simultaneously optimizing both the maximum and the sum of individual arrival times~\cite{ren23matcpf}.} We note from our experiments the disturbance in robot motion may affect the execution of the planned path, and one can develop fast online replanning version of \abbrDMS to handle the disturbance.